Use Sleep Graphs in the Sleep tab to interpret your sleep cycles, sleep efficiency, and overall restfulness. The Oura App includes the following:

 Things to Keep in Mind

-- The Oura Ring is not a medical device and is not intended to diagnose, treat, cure, monitor, or prevent medical conditions or illnesses.
-Please do not make any changes to your medication, daily routines, nutrition, sleep schedule, or workouts without first consulting a medical professional
+The Oura Ring is not a medical device and is not intended to diagnose, treat, cure, monitor, or prevent medical conditions or illnesses.
+Please do not make any changes to your medication, daily routines, nutrition, sleep schedule, or workouts without first consulting your doctor or another medical professional.

 More Information